-Etc. Etc. Etc….you get it.
+Etc. etc. etc. You get it.
 This list should be with you at all times.
-You can even dork out and get a card laminated with the reasons why you’re quitting but you need to keep these at the forefront of your mind.
+You can even dork out and get a card laminated with the reasons why you’re quitting.
+But whatever you do, you need to keep these at the forefront of your mind.

 7. Your Plans for After Detox: You’d be really surprised at how much time you spend on your addiction/dependency.
-All of the doctors appointments, pharmacy visits, counting pills, counting pills again, thinking of excuses why you need your script filled 2 days earlier, counting your pills a third time etc. All of this time needs to be filled by something. so try and think about things you might want to do with that extra time.
-This could be closely related to your wish list and can be combined but the fact of the matter is that you’re going to have a LOT more time to do stuff than you think.
+All of the doctors appointments, pharmacy visits, counting pills, counting pills again, thinking of excuses why you need your script filled 2 days earlier, counting your pills a third time etc. All of this time needs to be filled by something, so try and think about things you might want to do with that extra time.
+This could be closely related to your wish list and can be combined with it.
+But the fact is, you’re going to have a LOT more time to do stuff than you think.
 Idle minds lead to idle thoughts which lead to pills.

 There’s also some psychological benefits to priming your body for the detox period.
 You’re going to be thinking and worrying about all sorts of things and perhaps some of that anxiety is good but it can only benefit you so much.
 All of this preparation and activity will help ease your mind a bit and reinforce the fact that you are the one who is in control.
-You are doing everything that you can to help prepare yourself mentally and physically for your withdrawal; that’s all that you can do.
-In the Guide I have a few mental notes for during the detox but I don’t really talk much about the weeks proceeding your detox.
+You are doing everything that you can to help prepare yourself mentally and physically for your withdrawal.
+That’s all that you can do.
+In the Withdrawal Guide, I have a few mental notes for during the detox but I don’t really talk much about the weeks proceeding your detox.

-Tapering, concentrating on writing down your priority lists or needs for your supply list are all part of a process that will keep your mind out of hysterical mode.
-Speaking of hysterics…ready anything scary on the internet message boards lately?
+Writing down your priority lists and/or your supply list are all part of a process that will keep your mind out of hysterical mode.
+Speaking of hysterics… read anything scary on the Internet message boards lately?

-For the love of all that is holy, DO NOT go onto any message boards about opiate addiction, detox, withdrawal etc. etc. Although they are meant to be “supportive” I believe strongly that they are a very toxic environment and will do absolutely nothing to help you.
-Internet message boards are not where you will find the facts nor are they places that welcome you with a warm embrace; they are made up of packs of needy and lonely people who have nothing else to do but act like victims and scare people like you and me.
-Sounds harsh doesn’t it.
+For the love of all that is holy, DO NOT go onto any message boards about opiate addiction, detox, withdrawal etc. Although they are meant to be “supportive”, I believe strongly that they are a very toxic environment and will do absolutely nothing to help you.
+Internet message boards are not where you will find the facts nor are they places that welcome you with a warm embrace.
+They are made up of packs of needy and lonely people who have nothing else to do but act like victims and scare people like you and me.
+Sounds harsh doesn’t it?
 It’s the truth.
-Sometimes I will “lurk” on a message board to see what kind of “advice” people give out and its appalling.
+Sometimes I will “lurk” on a message board to see what kind of “advice” people give out and it’s appalling.
 It’s shocking that a person who has 1,500 posts on a board about opiate addiction somehow gets treated with the kind of reverence and trust that an actual clinician might get.
-Remember, regardless of how many posts a person has, for all you know, they don’t know squat.
-In fact, I’d go so far as to say that the more “posts” a person has the more suspicious one should be.
+Remember, regardless of how many posts a person has, for all you know they don’t know squat.
+In fact, I’d go so far as to say that the more “posts” a person has the more suspicious you should be.